 Whole in her imperfections, Margaret was guided to the Roots to Thrive program during her struggle with deep burnout, compassion fatigue and spiritual depletion.
 In her roles as mother, Registered Nurse and Professor she has refined her skills as facilitator, humanist and space holder.
 Through her evolving healing journey she is reawakening her gifts, stepping into the co-creation of soul filling, heart filling connected spaces.
 Margaret acknowledges her wholeness and is fuelled by a deep desire to gently awaken the seeds of wholeness in others.

-Ruth comes to the Roots to Thrive team with a history as a Spiritual Care Provider in healthcare settings including a trauma hospital, an addiction treatment centre, and hospice.
-Currently, Ruth works at the Multifaith Centre at the University of Victoria as a chaplain and she is an ordained priest in the Anglican tradition.
+Ruth comes to the Roots to Thrive team with a history as a Spiritual Care Practitioner in healthcare settings including a trauma hospital, an addiction treatment centre, and hospice.
+Currently, Ruth works at the Multifaith Centre at the University of Victoria as a Spiritual Care Coordinator for Student Wellness and the Anglican Spiritual Care Provider.
+She is an ordained priest in the Anglican tradition.
 As a yoga teacher, certified spiritual director and meditation instructor, Ruth has experience leading retreats and wilderness solos.
 With degrees in Religious Studies, Ecopsychology, and Social Justice, she brings a unique lens of spirituality, environmental awareness, and social action into her work.
 She has training in Non-Violent Communication and has facilitated Restorative Justice circles.
 Ruth is committed to walking with people in authentic journeys of self-realization and growth.